j1angvei/CSATK2/README.md

 If you are familiar with [JSON](https://en.wikipedia.org/wiki/JSON) format, you can create it very easily using VIM (Linux) or Notepad (Windows).

-In case you have no idea what JSON format is or you just don't want to write the boilerplate, CSATK can help you generate the input.json file.
+In case you have no idea what JSON format is or you just don't want to write the boilerplate, CSATK can help you create the input.json file, just double click the JAR file or run `java -jar CSATK.jar`.

 Under any environment with X Display support(Like Windows or Ubuntu Desktop) and [JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html),you can start CSATK GUI to help you create input.json.